francespi/multipass-utility-mac/README.md

 Multipass Utility doesn't need to be installed, simply:

  * Download the application.
- * Rename it with the name of your multipass instance.
+ * Rename it with the name of your Multipass instance.
  * Place the application wherever you'd like.
  * Enjoy!